rvennam/kube-code-camp/exercise-4/README.md

     cd ../exercise-4
     ```

 2. Edit the credentials.json file found in `kube-code-camp/exercise-4/watson/credentials.json`.
 Remember that to edit this file, you need to click the pencil icon, edit the file at `kube-code-camp/exercise-4/watson/credentials.json` and then save the file.
-The apikey required for this section of the lab was provided for you as a part of the grant-clusters app.
-Update the apikey value now, and save the file.

 3. Create a Kubernetes Secret from on the credentials stored in this file.

     ```